strapi/nextjs-corporate-starter/migration-steps.md

 }
 ```

 Nice!
-Now that we have our data from our API, we can go ahead and start migrating our frontend.
+Now that we have data from our API, we can start migrating our front end.

 ## Updating Our Frontend To Work With Strapi V5

-So let's start by starting our frontend project and seeing what error we will get.
+So, let's start by starting our frontend project and seeing what error we will get.

 Navigate to your next.js project and run the following command to start your frontend: